sithypenguin/HomeLab-Documentation/qBittorrent Server Install.md

 - This command will allow you to mount everything within the /etc/fstab file

 7. Install the qbittorrent-nox package.

 > sudo apt install qbittorrent-nox

 - This package is the point of this documentation.
 This is the package that runs the torrent server.
 The **-nox** piece is what installs the web browser portion.

+8a.
+Start qbittorrent

+> qbittorrent-nox

+- This will start the service within the terminal window but as a process which means you would have to leave the terminal window open.
+We want to run this as a service so its running in the background, not the foreground

+8b.
+Run qbittorrent as a service
+> sudo nano /etc/systemd/system/qbittorrent.service
+> [Unit]
+    Description=qBittorrent-nox service
+    Wants=network-online.target
+    After=network-online.target nss-lookup.target

+    [Service]
+    Type=exec
+    Restart=always
+    RestartSec=1
+    User=pi
+    UMask=0000
+    ExecStart=/usr/bin/qbittorrent-nox

+    [Install]
+    WantedBy=multi-user.target

+- Open/create the service file.
+Within that file enter the information above.
+Change the **User=** from pi to whatever the user is in your case

+9. Update the service manager to see the service that was just made

+> sudo systemctl daemon-reload

+- This allows that systemctl daemon to see the new service file that was just created and use it

+10. Start the service

+> sudo systemctl start qbittorrent

+- Starts the service so the terminal window can be closed down

+11. Confirm the service has started

+> sudo systemctl status qbittorrent

+- This will return the status of the service and if it is running or not.
+If it failed to run check the service file from step 8b and make sure there are no typos.

+12. Enable the service to run on startup

+> sudo systemctl enable qbittorrent

+- Enables the service to run on startup so you don't need to run the service everytime manually after a reboot

+13. First Login

+> 192.168.10.10:**8080***
+> Username: admin
+> password: adminadmin

+ - On a web browser (localhost or another computer on the same network) type in the IP address of the server followed by the port.
+The password is admin twice with no space.
+Not a typo.
+I had to check my notes and online to be sure I didn't mess it up

+ ### At this point your qbittorrent server is setup and ready to go!